jarvma18/sortpy/README.md

 Elapsed time in sorting was: 15633.761 milliseconds
 ```

+## To Do

+Code does the minimum what was required at the moment but there are some things that could be implemented in future.

+*

 ## Radix sort

 Radix sort, a non-comparative sorting algorithm that avoids comparison by placing elements of sorting into buckets according their radix.